Home Compare RCL vs VIK

 Royal Caribbean Cruises vs Viking Holdings: Which Stock Looks Stronger in 2026?

-Viking holds the cleaner structural position, with the lead spread across growth and stability.
+Viking holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 Royal Caribbean Cruises still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Viking is in better shape — its trend is intact while Royal Caribbean Cruises's trend has broken down.
 That puts structure and market broadly in agreement — Viking's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.